Soyle-Productions/soyle-stories-user-manual/how do I.../rename/a character.md

+# How do I rename a character in my story?
+Choose a different main name for your character.`

-To rename a character in your project, assuming you've created a character:
+## To rename a character in your project, assuming you've created a character:

 1. Open the Characters List Tool
 2. Right-click the character in the List